sharpchen/sharpchen.github.io/docs/document/Powershell/docs/Object Manipulation/Select.md

 >  `Foreach-Object` can achieve the same thing
 > ```ps1
 > gps | foreach Name
-> # or use another alias of Foreach-Object %
+> # or use another alias of ForEach-Object %
 > gps | % Name
 > ```